ice-csic-astroexotic/ML-Poppyns/docs/_site/tutorials/learning_sbi.rst

   },

 Finally we can set up the directory path where the inference results on the test set will be saved.
+This is not used during the training process but will be necessary when doing inference (see next section).

 ::